jeromezero/panic/drafts/01-panic.md

 <!-- ACT TWO: Daisy gets upset – they can't go back yet.
 Tank promised he'd take her to the fun house.
 They made a
 deal.
 Quid pro Quo. -->

 "No!"
 Daisy said.
 "We can't leave!"
-She pulled Tank's' cell phone away from him and threw it across the room.
+She pulled Tank's' phone away from him and threw it across the room.
 "Not until we see the fun house.
 You promised, Tank.
 You promised."

 Daisy's mascara ran.
 She stood facing Tank with her shoulders hunched, her hands balled up into little fists at her sides.